Prathmesh311/Foreign-Exchange-Plaza/README.md

 Welcome to the Microservices with Spring Cloud Repository!
 This Git repository contains a set of microservices developed using Spring Boot and Spring Cloud, making it easy to build and deploy scalable applications in a distributed architecture.

-## 📂 Repository Structure
+## Project Structure

+- **api-gateway**: Microservice responsible for API Gateway functionality.
+- **currency-conversion-service**: Microservice handling currency conversion.
+- **currency-exchange-service**: Microservice for currency exchange.
-- 📁 `git-localconfig-repo`: Centralized configuration files to empower your microservices.
+- **git-localconfig-repo**: Git repository for storing configuration files locally.
-- 📁 `limits-service`: Source code for one of the microservices.
+- **kubernetes**: Kubernetes configurations for microservices.
+- **limits-service**: Microservice managing limits.
+- **naming-server**: Microservice acting as a naming server.
-- 📁 `spring-cloud-config-server`: Source code for the Spring Cloud Config Server.
+- **spring-cloud-config-server**: Microservice for Spring Cloud Config Server.

 ## 🚀 Getting Started